hdShang/arxiv-daily/docs/cs-CV/2025-09-27/papers/250923236v1-self-consistency-as-a-free-lunch-reducing-hallucinations-in-vision-l.md

 ---
 layout: default
-title: Self-Consistency as a Free Lunch: Reducing Hallucinations in Vision-Language Models via Self-Reflection
+title: "Self-Consistency as a Free Lunch: Reducing Hallucinations in Vision-Language Models via Self-Reflection"
 ---

 # Self-Consistency as a Free Lunch: Reducing Hallucinations in Vision-Language Models via Self-Reflection